 - Withdrawing from RCC

 Sometimes life happens when you’re in college.
 If you find that you are dealing with personal issues that begin affecting your academic progress, we have trained counselors available to help you find appropriate resources to deal with these issues.
 The Advising & Counseling Center is a safe place to come for assistance and we want to support you when life becomes difficult to manage.

 The Advising & Counseling Center staff can assist students with referrals to local or community resources for extended professional assistance (particularly for areas such as relationship and family issues, substance abuse, or other matters needing additional or prolonged attention).

 Please see the Campus Save Act page for information on sexual violence, including reporting any sexual violence or stalking on campus.

-Advising & Counseling Center staff, Campus Security, Dr. Bob Lowdermilk (VP for Student Development), and Mr. Steve Woodruff (Title IX Coordinator & VP for Administrative Services) are all key points of contact.
+Advising & Counseling Center staff, Campus Security, Dr. Bob Lowdermilk (VP for Student Development), and Ms. Joy Chappell (Director of Human Resources & Title IX Coordinator) are all key points of contact.

 Advising & Counseling Center Staff:

 The Advising & Counseling Center is located on the upper level of the Whitcomb Student Center